WhiteMatrixTech/chain-sync-backend/README.md

 }
 ```

-Open the table chainsync-task-def-local and add the following objects:
+Open the table `chainsync-task-def-local` and add the following objects

 ```json
 {